datacarpentry/geospatial-workshop/setup.md

 > ## Using the `rocker/geospatial` Docker Image via the Command Line
 >
 > #### Download and Set-up
 > Once Docker is installed and up and running, you will need to open your computer's command line terminal.
-We'll use the terminal to download [`rocker/geospatial`](https://github.com/rocker-org/geospatial), a pre-made Docker image that contains an installation of `R`, RStudio Server, all of the necessary dependencies, and all but one of the `R` packages needed for this workshop.
+We'll use the terminal to download [`rocker/geospatial`](https://github.com/rocker-org/geospatial), a pre-made Docker image that contains an installation of R, RStudio Server, all of the necessary dependencies, and all but one of the R packages needed for this workshop.
 >
 > You need to have already installed Docker Community Edition (see instructions above) before proceeding.
 Once you have Docker downloaded and installed, make sure Docker is running and then enter the following command into the terminal to download the `rocker/geospatial` image:
 >